Last Updated on March 21, 2021

 - Package dimensions:0.25" (L) x 9.14" (W) x 9.91" (H)

 Patching an Intex pool is not that difficult even if this is your first time doing this job.
 One thing that would determine the ease of patching your Intex pool is the materials you’ll be using to fix your pool.
 We recommend using the Intex patching kit since these are made specifically for use on Intex pools.
-Using a third-party company’s patching kit may require you to make some adjustments on your part since they’re for use on various pool designs.
+Using a third-party company’s patching kit may require you to make some adjustments on your part since they’re for use on various pool types.

 Total Time: 15 minutes